ikigami0513/macro/README.md

   <b>WARNING : leave the 0x in front of the value.</b><br/>
   4 - now, open command.json.
 In this file, write your bash command associated with each key.<br/>
   <b>WARNING : don't delete key in command.json file even if there are no associated commands.</b><br/>
   5 - now, press win + r on your main keyboard and write in the window that has just appeared : shell:startup.
-In this folder, create shortcut to the start.vbs file.
+In this folder, create shortcut to the start.vbs file.<br/>
   6 - restart your computer.
 Your macro finally work.

 # Update command.json without restart your computer